-Submissions to the Film Fellows Programme 2017 are now open.
+Submissions to the Film Fellows Programme 2017 are now closed.

-Dharamshala International Film Festival (DIFF) is proud to announce the fourth edition of the DIFF Film Fellows programme.
+Dharamshala International Film Festival (DIFF)is going to host the fourth edition of the DIFF Film Fellows programme.

 THE FELLOWS 2016

 Born in Imphal, Manipur, Tournangbam Andy began shooting experimental shorts this year.
 The first, We, was screened at Manipur’s Festival of Cinema and Kharam Loya Film Festival.
 The second, Kangrdroom, was listed among the top 15 shorts at Brahmaputra Valley Film Festival.

 Vishal Langthasa was born in Haflong, a hill station in Assam where, as a child, he would ‘borrow’ his brother’s handycam and shoot footage around the neighborhood.
 Vishal holds an MA in media and cultural studies from Tata Institute of Social Sciences, Mumbai, and this year started up his own YouTube channel, Chugli TV.

 Bendang Walling has been involved in the performing arts since his school days in Nagaland.
 After graduating from the National School of Drama, New Delhi, in 2012, he returned to his home state and founded Hill Theatre, for which he has directed eight productions.
 Having this year completed his debut short film, Blissful, Bengdang now dreams of exploring the hills of Nagaland to unearth its rich treasures of myth and folklore.

 Abhijeet Phartiyal was born and raised in Almora, Uttarakhand, and studied English Literature at the University of Delhi.
 He recently completed his first short film.
 His influences include Jean-Luc Godard, Chantal Akerman, Gurvinder Singh and Pushpa Rawat.